Tales from the White Hart

 - "The Next Tenants"

-- "Moving Spirit" - About a novel method of distillation.
+- "Moving Spirit" - About a novel method of distilling and aging whisky.

 - "The Man Who Ploughed the Sea"

 - "The Reluctant Orchid"

 - "What Goes Up" - About some Australians who invent Anti Gravity by accident